Support for people living with dementia during COVID-19

 Dementia cafes provide opportunities for people with dementia, family members and carers to meet regularly and talk about living with dementia.
 Information about dementia, local services and practical tips about how to live with dementia are also available at these social events.

-Café Memoirs currently held across the district are:
+Dementia Cafés and events currently held across the district include:

-- Richmond Golf Club Singing for Pleasure – 3rd Thursday of the month 2pm – 3:30pm
+- Richmond Golf Club Singing for Pleasure – 3rd Thursday of the month, 2pm-3:30pm, with Liz Dawson

-- Richmond Golf Club Café Memoir - 1st Thursday of the month 2pm – 3:30pm
+- Richmond Golf Club Café Memoir - 1st Thursday of the month, 2pm-3:30pm, with Liz Dawson

 Useful links to other organisations that can help are listed at the bottom of this page under the useful websites section.